 - Gratuities

-Continue to Zaghouan, the location where Hamilcar (Hannibal’s father) overcame the revolt of mercenaries against Carthage following the initial Punic War.
-After its defeat by the Romans in 241 B.C., Carthage was compelled to pay a significant war indemnity to Rome.
-Explore the Temple des Eaux.
-This once magnificent semi-circular edifice is situated near the town, right by the springs of Zaghouan.
-It is likely that it was erected around the period when Emperor Hadrian commissioned the construction of the aqueducts leading to Carthage.
-Its principal chamber above the spring was undoubtedly consecrated to one of the innumerable deities of water.
+Start your journey from Tunis and head to the aqueduct, located 13 miles (22 km) away.
+Perched at an elevation of 984 feet (300 meters) on Jebel Zaghouan, continue to Zaghouan, the historic site where Hamilcar, Hannibal’s father, triumphed over the mercenaries who rebelled against Carthage following the First Punic War.
+Carthage was defeated by the Romans in 241 B.C. and was compelled to pay a substantial war tribute to Rome.
+Explore the Temple des Eaux, a once magnificent semi-circular temple situated near the city, over the springs of Zaghouan.
+It is believed to have been built around the time Emperor Hadrian commissioned the construction of aqueducts to Carthage.
+The main chamber above the spring was likely dedicated to one of the numerous water deities.

 - Children must be accompanied by an adult